Ernest Tennant: Anglo-German Fellowship

 Tennant dined with von Ribbentrop and several British businessmen at the Savoy Hotel on 26 November 1934 at which they decided to organise the pro-German interests on a more formal basis.
 The plans came to fruition in September 1935 with the establishment of the Anglo-German Fellowship (AGF), an organisation of leading political and business figures in the UK dedicated to the establishment of closer links with Germany.
 Tennant was appointed the first secretary of the new group.
 He was also a prominent financier of the AGF and following its formation he was recognised as the main driving force behind the group, which for a time enjoyed widespread influence in the higher echelons of British society.
 He was for a time close to Richard Meinertzhagen, having met him through his father and brother, both of whom were merchant banking colleagues of Tennant.
 Meinertzhagen was also a founder member of the AGF.

+In 1934 the book The Man and The Hour - "Studies of Six Great Men of Our Time" was published, edited by Arthur Bryant.
+Tennant contributed the essay on Hitler.

 Tennant was one of a group of prominent Britons who attended the Nuremberg rally in 1935.
 Unity Mitford, a virulent supporter of the Nazi movement, was also among those who travelled there.
 Tennant was not, however, a convinced Nazi and as early as 1935 had acknowledged that Nazi antisemitism was a source of embarrassment to those in the UK advocating closer links to Germany.
 He added that he intended not to listen to any specifically anti-Jewish speeches delivered at the rallies.
 Tennant also helped to facilitate David Lloyd George's visit to Germany the same year, with the former Prime Minister subsequently writing a favourable tribute to Hitler after the visit.